avivyossef29/Crypto-Project/POODLE/readme.md

 ## Instructions

-This project has a server folder and aclient folder.
+This project has a server folder and a client folder.
 As the attacker you are allowed to only write code in the *attacker.py* file in the client folder.
 Feel free to view all other folders it will help you understand how this challenge works.
 Below is an explanation of each file and APIs:

 ### ssl3.py